alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 <img src="assets/images/generator-resonator.png" alt="Generator to resonator tool" width="300"/>

-**Generator frequency**: the *desired* generator frequency, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).
+**Generator frequency**: the generator frequency, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).
+The generator produces a sinusoidal signal.

-**Actual**: the *actual* generator frequency, i.e. the closest frequency that corresponds to a period length that is a multiple of the sample duration (dictated by the sampling rate of the signal).

-**Generator waveform**: tap on the gear icon to show/hide the waveform graph and selection buttons: Square, Triangle, Saw, Sine or Silence.

-**Resonator frequency**: the *desired* resonant frequency, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).
+**Resonator frequency**: the resonant frequency of the resonator, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-**Gauge display**: the *actual* resonant frequency, i.e. the closest frequency that corresponds to a period length that is a multiple of the sample duration (dictated by the sampling rate of the signal).
+**Tracked frequency**: an estimate of the frequency of the sinusoid signal produced by the generator.

+**Doppler velocity**: the Doppler velocity estimated from the difference between the resonant frequency and the observed frequency.
+A negative value means the observer and source are getting closer.

-**Phase**: the estimated phase difference between the input signal and the resonator.
+**Phase**: the estimated phase difference between the input signal and the resonator's sinusoid.
 This quantity is constant if the generated signal's frequency is equal to the resonator's resonant frequency.
-If the frequency of the generated signal is close to that of the resonance frequency of the oscillator, the rate of change in the estimated phase difference can be used to compute the exact frequency of the generated signal.
+If the frequency of the generated signal is close to that of the resonance frequency of the resonator, the rate of change in the estimated phase difference can be used to compute the exact frequency of the generated signal ("tracked frequency").

 **Time constant**: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonator.
 The shorter the time constant the more reactive the resonator.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).